jjavery/jost-js/packages/jose-stream/README.md

 [flattened JWE JSON Serialization syntax](https://tools.ietf.org/html/rfc7516#section-7.2.2).
 Its "typ" property is "bdy".
-It is produced by encrypting a chunk of the (optionally compressed) plaintext using the secret key encrypted and base64url encoded in the ciphertext property of the header intance.
+It is produced by encrypting a chunk of the (optionally compressed) plaintext using the secret key encrypted and base64url encoded in the ciphertext property of the header instance.
 Multiple body instances are allowed, one for each fixed-size chunk of the compressed plaintext.
 The final body instance in the jose-stream must include the boolean value true in its "end" property.